-The data available from the ONS does not breakdown by ward but has geographical data at a lower level.
+The Sexual Orientation None identified that positively impact this group.
+None identified that negatively impact this group.
+The ONS Census from 2021 is the available data for Croydon on sexual orientation.
+From this data a summary of Croydon is as follows: Sexual Orientation (Not Straight/Hetrosexual) Gay or Lesbian OK All other sexual The data available from the ONS does not breakdown by ward but has geographical data at a lower level.
 That detail is displayed below.
 As this scheme does focus on a households income it would be right to review the earning opportunity depending on sexual orientation.
 However, finding reliable data from government, or nation sources, at the same level of depth that has been applied to gender and ethnicity pay gaps has been difficult for sexual orientation pay gaps.
 There are individual companies and organisation that have made assessments of their businesses and published their findings.

 For example PwC noted a 20.4% gap in their annual report.

-Annual Report 2022 - Inclusion and diversity - PwC UK

-There are other reports that have been published globally and in the UK that support this picture that gay, lesbian and bi-sexual workers are earning less than their straight counterparts.
+Annual Report 2022 - Inclusion and diversity - PwC UK There are other reports that have been published globally and in the UK that support this picture that gay, lesbian and bi-sexual workers are earning less than their straight counterparts.
+However, as with the comments made in ethnicity this scheme is focused on income, and if earning a lower income entitles someone to support it would be difficult to put a case forward that someone with higher income should have a higher maximum income threshold before becoming ineligible for this scheme.
+Other factors may be considered in making this assessment, for example household composition may increase maximum income, rather than sexual orientation.
 Pregnancy or Maternity None identified that positively impact this group.
 None identified that negatively impact this group.
 Unless a resident is claiming Council Tax Support and declares their maternity income the council does not have a way of identifying, or sizing, the number of residents that are pregnant or on maternity.